On the benefits of index insurance in US agriculture: a large-scale analysis using satellite data: Context and conceptual model

 Do farmers prefer area- or farm-based insurance?
+The answer turns out to be rather ambiguous, depending on the program one considers.
 Figure~\ref{fig:Demand-for-area-farm} shows the percentage of each scheme in terms of total acreage covered, both for the yield and revenue types.
-The demand for index insurance is very small, not more than 5\% in each case compared to traditional indemnity-based insurance.
+The figure shows the demand both for the RMA product described above, as well as for a similar product offered by the Farm Service Agency (FSA), the Agriculture Risk Coverage (ARC) product.
+The demand for index insurance is very small for the RMA product, not more than 5\% in each case compared to traditional indemnity-based insurance.
 These results do not appear very encouraging for index insurance, casting doubt as to whether index insurance should be promoted at all.
-One should bare in mind however that it is difficult to compare directly the two products.
-Not only are subsidy rates different, but there are plenty subtle differences that we sidestepped for the sake of clarity.\footnote{Most notably, we did not discuss here the details related to the \emph{protection price} for area-based insurance, nor the \emph{enterprise units} for farm-based insurance, all with different subsidy rates.
-Likewise, \emph{yield exclusion} options allowing to exclude a particularly bad year from the farm-level premiums increase the attractivity of farm-level products. } Interestingly, a similar product with both a farm- and area-based option is offered by the USDA Farm Service Agency, and there the conclusion is reversed: the area-based product is largely preferred over the farm-based one \citep{SchnitkeyCoppessEtAl2015}.
-This observation motivates our approach below to evaluating the benefits of index insurance using a stylized representation abstracting from many institutional peculiarities.
+Interestingly, for the similar FSA product with both a farm- and area-based option, the conclusion is reversed: the area-based product is largely preferred over the farm-based one (see also \citealt{SchnitkeyCoppessEtAl2015}).
+There are of course plenty caveats in comparing directly these products, both across RMA and FSA, and within RMA products too.
+For the RMA comparison for example, not only are subsidy rates different for farm- or area-based schemes, but there are several other subtle differences that we sidestepped for the sake of clarity.\footnote{Most notably, we did not discuss here the details related to the \emph{protection price} for area-based insurance, nor the \emph{enterprise units} for farm-based insurance, all with different subsidy rates.
+Likewise, \emph{yield exclusion} options allowing to exclude a particularly bad year from the farm-level premiums increase the attractivity of farm-level products. } Furthermore, the comparison between FSA and RMA is difficult since the FSA product is a very recent product, and is offered at almost no cost.
+Noting the difficulty to reach a firm conclusion on the benefits of index insurance from these apparently contradicting observations, we choose to run a large-scale simulation using a stylized representation of the RMA product abstracting from many institutional peculiarities.
+We choose in particular to rule out moral hazard and adverse selection, allowing us to focus on our main question of interest, the suitability and determinants of index insurance.